Advertiser terms and conditions

 Each party represents and warrants to the other party that:

-(a) the execution of this agreement has been properly authorized by all necessary corporate or other action;
+(a) the execution of this agreement has been properly authorised by all necessary corporate or other action;

 (b) it has full corporate or statutory power and authority to execute this agreement and to perform or cause to be performed its obligations under this agreement;